 The #401 stitch is a dual thread stich formed by 1 needle thread (red) passing through the material and interlooped with 1 looper thread (blue).
 Fixed sewing heads normally use a #401 stitch.

-Contact us to receive more information about our product line or fill out our Packaging Solutions Worksheet to inform us of your specific needs.
+Contact us to receive more information about our bag sewing and bag sealing machines or fill out our Packaging Solutions Worksheet to inform us of your specific needs.
 Our packaging systems experts will then find the right solution for you.